 Protect your organization from all threats - not just malware - even when computers and servers aren’t connected to the internet.
 Start your free trial and deploy CrowdStrike Falcon within minutes to start receiving full threat protection.

-Cortex XDR by Palo Alto Networks is ranked 5th in Endpoint Protection for Business (EPP) with 42 reviews while CrowdStrike Falcon is ranked 1st in Endpoint Protection for Business (EPP) with 50 reviews.
+Cortex XDR by Palo Alto Networks is ranked 4th in EPP (Endpoint Protection for Business) with 45 reviews while CrowdStrike Falcon is ranked 1st in EPP (Endpoint Protection for Business) with 48 reviews.
 Cortex XDR by Palo Alto Networks is rated 8.2, while CrowdStrike Falcon is rated 8.8.
 The top reviewer of Cortex XDR by Palo Alto Networks writes "Easy to set up, reliable, and always scanning".
 On the other hand, the top reviewer of CrowdStrike Falcon writes "Speeds up the data collection for our phishing playbooks dramatically".
-Cortex XDR by Palo Alto Networks is most compared with Microsoft Defender for Endpoint, SentinelOne, Symantec Endpoint Security, Sophos Intercept X and Trellix Endpoint Security, whereas CrowdStrike Falcon is most compared with Microsoft Defender for Endpoint, SentinelOne, Darktrace, Carbon Black CB Defense and Fortinet FortiEDR.
+Cortex XDR by Palo Alto Networks is most compared with Microsoft Defender for Endpoint, SentinelOne, Symantec Endpoint Security, Trend Micro Apex One and Cisco SecureX, whereas CrowdStrike Falcon is most compared with Microsoft Defender for Endpoint, SentinelOne, Darktrace, Trend Micro Deep Security and Trend Micro XDR.
 See our Cortex XDR by Palo Alto Networks vs. CrowdStrike Falcon report.